stan1025/AutomationServiceChoreography/Part_3_Software_Patterns/README.md

 ---       | ---
-Name                | Name of the PLC Programming Pattern Purpose             | Describes the purpose of the PLC Programming Pattern Use Case            | Describes the use case behind the pattern Applicability       | Describes the usage context of the pattern Structure           | Describes the structure of the pattern Actors              | Introduce the involved software entities
+Name                | Name of the PLC Programming Pattern Purpose             | Describes the purpose of the PLC Programming Pattern Motivation          | Reason to use this pattern.
+Applicability       | Describes the usage context of the pattern Structure           | Describes the structure of the pattern Actors              | Introduce the involved software entities